zenxr/RPG-Manager/README.md

 ## Framework
 This application uses the MERN fullstack (MongoDB, Express, React.js, and Node).
 ## Installation
+* `mongodb` - You'll need to install mongodb and create a database
 * `Node` - I recommend installing via [nvm](https://github.com/creationix/nvm).
 This will also install `npm`
 * `Express` is installed via express-generator.
 After installing node run: